 Does your dog enjoy taking a walk?
 If so, consider putting him on the leash even if it’s only to go out in the backyard.
-Although it may be too cold to take a lap around the neighborhood, the sight of the leash might make doing his business a little easier just knowing he’ll have a little company while he’s outside.
+Although it may be too cold to take a lap around the neighborhood, the sight of the leash might make doing his business a little easier just knowing he’ll have some company while he’s out there.

 And don’t forget the praise.
 No matter how much your dog likes treats, knowing he’s pleased his favorite human is every bit as rewarding.

 Whether you have a backyard or a shared space, try to find a covered, clear spot for your dog to potty.
 This might mean shoveling a path through the snow and uncovering a small patch of grass or creating a wee-wee pad on the back patio with some garden timbers and pebbles or sand.